The 7 best FAA approved car seats

 • Suitable for forward and rear facing

-Best car seat for safety
+Best FAA approved rear-facing car seat

-Joie i-Gemm 3Joie
+Joie i-Gemm 3

-When it comes to travel safety, Joie’s i-Gemm 3 car seat is not only TÜV-certified, but it also exceeds ECE R129/03 safety standards.
+When it comes to travel safety, Joie’s i-Gemm 3 car seat is not only FAA approved and TÜV-certified, but it also exceeds ECE R129/03 safety standards.
 It’s designed for optimum comfort with a super-soft padded seat and memory foam headrest that will keep your baby’s head and neck fully supported.
 The very generous UPF50+ protective hood is also super handy for keeping their delicate skin protected as you travel around, and we love the curved base which allows you to rock baby to sleep when they’re secured in the car or aeroplane seat.

 Pros